So you got a brand new iPhone, and now it’s out of the box. Here’s what you should do next…

 Make use of Siri

-Activate Siri by saying “Hey, Siri”, or holding the Home button (Side button on iPhone X).
+Activate Siri by saying “Hey, Siri”, or holding the Side/Home button.
 Siri’s also baked into the iPhone search that’s accessed by dragging downwards on any Home screen.
 Use these features often, because Siri gets smarter the more your iPhone understands your usage patterns.

 Discover useful settings